almohtadyg1/Random-Wikiarticle/README.md

-# Random-Wikiarticle
+# Random-Wiki article
-It's a python program that gives you a random name of an article in Wikipedia.
+It's a Python program that gives you a random name of an article in Wikipedia.
 It uses:
 -bs4
 -PySimpleGUI